JoKra1/mssm/README.md

 ## Description

 ``mssm`` is a toolbox to estimate Generalized Additive Mixed Models (GAMMs) semi Markov-switching GAMMs (sMs-GAMMs) and sMs Impulse Response GAMMs (sMs-IR-GAMMs).
 The ``main`` branch is updated frequently to reflect new developments.
-The ``stable`` branch should reflect the latest releases. if you don't need the newest functionality, you should install from the ``stable`` branch (see below for instructions).
+The ``stable`` branch should reflect the latest releases.
+If you don't need the newest functionality, you should install from the ``stable`` branch (see below for instructions).

 ## Installation